Linnea87/tic-tac-toe/README.md

 # Tic-Tac-Toe (Text-based, Java)

 A two-player Tic-Tac-Toe game in the terminal, with optional computer opponent and difficulty levels.
+This project was developed as part of a school assignment in Java programming.
 ## UML Diagram
 ![UML Diagram](docs/treirad-uml.png)

+*Note: This UML represents the basic structure and planning of the project.
+The final implementation may differ slightly as the project evolved.*

 ### Legend
 \+ public